cynsdaemon/memory-game/README.md

 Instructions
 --------

-You may view the live project [here](https://cynsdaemon.github.io/memory-game/).
-Note: You will need to use a modern browser and have JavaScript enabled.
+The live project is available [here](https://cynsdaemon.github.io/memory-game/).
+A modern web browser with JavaScript enabled is required.
+No other dependencies are necessary to run this game.

 **To play:** A deck is made up of 16 cards.
 All cards have a matching pair hidden somewhere in the deck.
 The game and the game's timer starts when a player begins clicking on a card to flip it open.
 Each opened pair counts as a single move.
 The less moves a player makes, the greater their final star rating :star: :star: :star: will be.
 Find all matching pairs to win the game! :sunglasses: